 The SWG would be meeting at least once in the corresponding financial year to assess and make subtle and rightful sustainability initiatives for business improvement purpose.
-For the financial year of 2022, the SWG meeting was held on 23 June 2022 with the attendance from senior management of the Group such as the GMD, Head of Companies ("HOC"), managers, and a secretary to review the relevant data and information that necessitate the preparation of this Report, including the review and confirmation of governance structure, stakeholder's engagement analysis, prioritisation of sustainability matters, and other matters disclosed under this Report.
+For the financial year of 2023, the SWG meeting was held on 19 June 2023 to review the relevant data and information that necessitate the preparation of this Report, including the review and confirmation of governance structure, stakeholder's engagement analysis, prioritisation of sustainability matters, and other matters disclosed under this Report.